Thomas Gann: Legacy

 Thomas Gann is reflected upon by different contemporaries in many ways.
-Some like David David Pendergast reflect on Ganns methods as destructive saying he ‘remained more destructive than protective of evidence from beginning to end’ This was supported by Gann's independent claims of blowing up numerous mounds all across Belize, Guatemala, and Mexico to the Society of Antiquaries of London in 1897.
-Jared Jared Milanich took a more comedic route when discussing Gann referring to him as a "mound mauler" for his past actions and excavation techniques.
+Some like David David Pendergast reflect on Gann's methods as destructive, saying he ‘remained more destructive than protective of evidence from beginning to end’ This was supported by Gann's independent claims of blowing up numerous mounds all across Belize, Guatemala, and Mexico to the Society of Antiquaries of London in 1897.
+Jared Jared Milanich took a more comedic route when discussing Gann, referring to him as a "mound mauler" for his past actions and excavation techniques.
 This implies that while he doesn't approve of his methods, he views them as something comical from a prior era.
 Author Cynthia Robin an anthropologist at NorthWestern] described them as both "unsightly" and as "'Gann Holes'" Though some Authors such as J.E.
 Thompson cut Gann some slack saying, "Gann reflected the attitude of his period, which regarded excavation as the retrieval of works of art or "curios," not as a means of recovering history."